 Richmond Palace: its History and its Plan by John Cloake

 - This publication is out of print.
-We hope to reissue it in 2021.
+We plan to reissue it in 2024.

 In 1501 King Henry VII celebrated the rebuilding of his palace at Shene by renaming it – and the village – Richmond.